-As mentioned by the duo itself, Akob took inspiration from the “Antarctic Impulsive Transient Antenna” (ANITA), an array of radio antennas suspended to a balloon, made to detect neutrinos on their way to the cosmos.
-The antennas look like the high performance Lambda Labs speakers and it’s reasonable to say that listening to these four tracks will make anyone experience the cosmic trip!
+As mentioned by the duo itself, Akob took inspiration from the “Antarctic Impulsive Transient Antenna” (ANITA), an array of radio antennas suspended in a balloon, made to detect neutrinos on their way to the cosmos.
+The antennas look like high-performance Lambda Labs speakers and it’s reasonable to say that listening to these four tracks will make anyone experience the cosmic trip!

-Less intense than the opening track, “Underlaying Signal” will help setting an intriguing and adventuring mood.
-A signature sound, which could be described as an outerspace horn, on top of a polyrhythmic beat structure, half way between deep techno and broken beat, fills the gap between Earth and the outer space.
+Less intense than the opening track, “Underlaying Signal” will help set an intriguing and adventuring mood.
+A signature sound, which could be described as an outer space horn, on top of a polyrhythmic beat structure, halfway between deep techno and broken beat, fills the gap between Earth and outer space.

 “esrevinU” – the inverted version of “Universe” – designs the distant cosmonaut’s world, with pads reminding NASA’s sound captures of the gaseous giants, well-sustained by a deep hypnotic 4/4 beat.

 The three first tracks gently bring the listeners to the climax of the EP: nothing less than one of 2021’s best remixes.
-Well mastered rolling bass, deep kicks and Deepbass’ special sub combination nullify the physical laws to produce an emotional supernova: the Scottish artist showed a profound respect to the original version, highlighted in the re-use of the horn sample and drone, but brought the track in a dimension rarely reached before, merging with a certain intensity both the trippy state and the contemplation.
+Well-mastered rolling bass, deep kicks and Deepbass’ special sub-combination nullify the physical laws to produce an emotional supernova: the Scottish artist showed profound respect to the original version, highlighted in the re-use of the horn sample and drone, but brought the track in a dimension rarely reached before, merging with a certain intensity both the trippy state and the contemplation.